como-ph/oxcovid19/cran-comments.md

 ## Release summary

-This is the third CRAN release of `oxcovid19`.
+This is the fourth [CRAN](https://cran.r-project.org) release of `oxcovid19`.
+This is a minor release.
 In this release:

 ## Enhancements

-* added function to get remote table metadata (party to fix CRAN NOTE on non-use of imported `dbplyr` package)

-* added convenience wrapper functions to retrieve data from specific tables based on specified query parameters

-* added utility function to help in citing appropriate data sources

-* improved documentation including adding markdown support

-* updated lifecycle to *maturing*
+* Added *merge_* functions to create combined tables for relational analysis

+* Added a built-in Shiny package for basic data access and basic data visualisation; this was also a way to demonstrate how the package functions work

+* Added graceful erroring when database unavailable (in response to CRAN comments and recent CRAN errors)

 ## Bug fixes

-* addressed CRAN NOTE regarding 2 marked UTF-8 strings

-* addressed CRAN NOTE regarding non-use of imported `dbplyr` package
+* addressed issue with `get_data_weather` not working as expected.
+Issue was with how missing values were reported in the actual datasets (usage of character value NaN rather than NA or special value NaN)

 ## Test environments
-* local R installation, R 4.0.3
+* local R installation, R 4.0.5
-* ubuntu 16.04 (on travis), R 4.0.3
+* ubuntu 16.04 (on travis), R 4.0.5
-* ubuntu 20.04 (on github actions), R 4.0.3
+* ubuntu 20.04 (on github actions), R 4.0.5
-* windows latest (on github actions), R 4.0.3
+* windows latest (on github actions), R 4.0.5
-* windows latest (on appveyor), R 4.0.3
+* windows latest (on appveyor), R 4.0.5
 * win-builder (devel, oldrelease, release)
 * rhub windows ubuntu, fedora (devel, release)